 In many ways, sponsorship is similar to advertising.
 Sponsorship involves an individual or business who bankrolls your video broadcast in return for informal advertising (e.g., endorsement of the sponsor in the video itself).
 Sponsorship is sometimes possible with smaller broadcasts that don’t attract conventional advertising.
 On the other hand, this approach a long-term venture and can be challenging to institute.

 3. Driving Traffic to a Web Site

 Not sure if ads and sponsorship are the right way to go for you and your viewers?
 A third monetization approach when broadcasting live video is to drive traffic to a website selling another product or service by the broadcaster.
-This method relies upon the usual rules of SEO (search engine optimization).
+This method relies on the usual rules of SEO (search engine optimization).
 Traffic-driving targets click-through and conversion.
-In short, you’re seeking a follow-up action from readers/viewers that results in generation of revenue.
-Rather than selling advertising, in this case the video broadcast itself is the advertising.
+In short, you’re seeking a follow-up action from readers/viewers that results in the generation of revenue.
+Rather than selling advertising, in this case, the video broadcast itself is advertising.

 The biggest disadvantage of this approach is obvious-it’s uncertain.
 The product or service for sale, and how you organize and present the click-through opportunity, are as important here as the quality and subject matter of the video itself.